KnEl1a/PSQL_Periodic_Table/README.md

 The element with atomic number 1 is Hydrogen (H).
 It's a nonmetal, with a mass of 1.008 amu.
 Hydrogen has a melting point of -259.1 celsius and a boiling point of -252.9 celsius.
 ```

-**Note:**

-* This script requires `psql` to be installed on the system.
-* The script assumes the database schema matches the one used in the provided dump file.